xerial/sbt-sonatype/README.md

  [Sonatype Nexus repository](http://oss.sonatype.org/).

 - [Release notes](ReleaseNotes.md)
-- sbt-sonatype is available for sbt-0.13.5 or later.
+- sbt-sonatype is available for sbt 1.x series.
 - You can also use sbt-sonatype for [publishing non-sbt projects](README.md#publishing-maven-projects) (e.g., Maven, Gradle, etc.)